jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 This document proposes a format, called JSON Type Definition (JTD), for describing the shape of JavaScript Object Notation (JSON) messages.
 Its main goals are to enable code generation from schemas as well as portable validation with standardized error indicators.
-To this end, JTD is strategically limited to be no more expressive than the type systems of mainstream programming languages.
+To this end, JTD is intentionally limited to be no more expressive than the type systems of mainstream programming languages.
-This strategic limitation, as well as the decision to make JTD schemas be JSON documents, makes tooling atop of JTD easier to build.
+This intentional limitation, as well as the decision to make JTD schemas be JSON documents, makes tooling atop of JTD easier to build.

 This document does not have IETF consensus and is presented here to facilitate